aishaiyer/SPHINX-II-1D-Stellar-Atmosphere-Models/README.md

 (3) SPHINXII_graycloud_MLT0.5 directory: contains SPHINX II models same as (2) however assuming mixing-length parameter MLT of 0.5.
 Also contains directory for fixed gray cloud opacity of -29 (cm2/g) and mixing-length parameter assumed 0.5--the grid used in Figure 5 of the paper.

-The next iteration will include a high-resolution grid.